Renewable energy: Wind power

 Wind-generated electricity met nearly 4% of global electricity demand in 2015, with nearly 63 GW of new wind power capacity installed.
 Wind energy was the leading source of new capacity in Europe, the US and Canada, and the second largest in China.
 In Denmark, wind energy met more than 40% of its electricity demand while Ireland, Portugal and Spain each met nearly 20%.

 Globally, the long-term technical potential of wind energy is believed to be five times total current global energy production, or 40 times current electricity demand, assuming all practical barriers needed were overcome.
 This would require wind turbines to be installed over large areas, particularly in areas of higher wind resources, such as offshore, and likely also industrial use of new types of VAWT turbines in addition to the horizontal axis units currently in use.
 As offshore wind speeds average ~90% greater than that of land, offshore resources can contribute substantially more energy than land-stationed turbines.

-Investments in wind technologies reached USD 161 billion in 2020, with onshore wind dominating at 80% of total investments from 2013 to 2022.
-Offshore wind investments nearly doubled to USD 41 billion between 2019 and 2020, primarily due to policy incentives in China and expansion in Europe.
+Investments in wind technologies reached US$161 billion in 2020, with onshore wind dominating at 80% of total investments from 2013 to 2022.
+Offshore wind investments nearly doubled to US$41 billion between 2019 and 2020, primarily due to policy incentives in China and expansion in Europe.
 Global wind capacity increased by 557 GW between 2013 and 2021, with capacity additions increasing by an average of 19% each year.